solid/solid-spec/README.md

 ```

 #### Handling metadata for non-RDF resources
 The metadata (i.e. extra RDF triples such as types, titles, comments, etc.) about non-RDF resources (e.g. containers, images, binaries, etc.) will be stored in a corresponding *meta* resources.
-SoLiD servers use a specific naming convention when referring to these meta resources.
+Solid servers use a specific naming convention when referring to these meta resources.
 Basically, every non-RDF resource may have a corresponding metadata resource, with a name composed of the resource's name together with a **.meta** suffix.

 For example, the corresponding metadata resource for the newly created container will be accessible through this URI: `https://example.org/data/.meta`.
 Alternatively, the photo at `https://example.org/data/image.jpg` will have it's metadata stored in `https://example.org/data/image.jpg.meta`.

 Metadata resources are a "special" type of resources, which are not publicly listed by the server when browsing files (typically when doing a GET on an LDP container).
 However, they can still be modified by client apps using the methods described in this section.
 The corresponding metadata resources are advertised and can be discovered when doing HTTP GET/HEAD on regular resources, as mentioned before.

 ### Reading resources
 Resources can be commonly accessed (i.e. read) using HTTP GET requests.
-SoLiD servers are encouraged to perform content negotiation for RDF resources, depending on the value of the *Accept* header.
+Solid servers are encouraged to perform content negotiation for RDF resources, depending on the value of the *Accept* header.

-Being LDP (BasicContainer) compliant, SoLiD servers MUST return a full listing of container contents when receiving requests for containers.
-For every resource in a container, a SoLiD server may include additional metadata, such as the time the resource was modified, the size of the resource, and more importantly any other RDF type specified for the resource in its metadata.
+Being LDP (BasicContainer) compliant, Solid servers MUST return a full listing of container contents when receiving requests for containers.
+For every resource in a container, a Solid server may include additional metadata, such as the time the resource was modified, the size of the resource, and more importantly any other RDF type specified for the resource in its metadata.
 You will notice in the example below that the ```<profile>``` resource has the extra RDF type ```<http://xmlns.com/foaf/0.1/PersonalProfileDocument>```, and also that the resource ```<workspace/>``` has the RDF type ```<http://www.w3.org/ns/pim/space#Workspace>```.

 Extra medata can be also be added, describing whether each resource in the container maps to a file or a directory on the server, using the [POSIX vocabulary](http://www.w3.org/ns/posix/stat#).
 Here is an example that reflects how our current server implementations handle such a request: